minhtriet/gas_market/README.md

 | 04.07.2007 | 19.150 |
 | 05.07.2007 | 21.700 |

-2. Price: A CSV file with the following format
+2. Price: A CSV file with the following format.
+Place it in `old_log` folder

 | pub_date          | info                                                       |
 |-------------------|------------------------------------------------------------|